Webinar tips and tricks

 Now, go to your zap and another step.
 This time, choose the “web hook” app.
 Pick the “Get” type.
 In the URL field, add your Amplemarket Fetch API route and replace the email parameter with the email template from your first zap.
 Like this:

-Let’s increase a little bit the difficulty here.
-Webinar reporting is a pain.
-Hopefully, we already provide CSV exports for all your webinars at once, but what if you could do this automatically?
+We already provide CSV exports for all your webinars at once, but what if you could do this automatically?

-First, let’s establish what kind of data we want to display:
+First let’s establish what kind of data we want to display:

 That sounds pretty good already.
 Now, let’s start with adding a first Livestorm zap.